 Spencer argues that continental human populations are part of a well-ordered scientific research program, namely the study of the genetic structure of human populations by population genetics (2019a, 95).
 More specifically, the set of studies conducted by Noah Rosenberg exemplifies that well-ordered SRP (Rosenberg et al. 2002; Pemberton, Degiorgio, and Rosenberg 2013; Rosenberg et al. 2005).
 According to Spencer, these studies have well-motivated research aims, such as understanding the genetic diversity of human populations, and there is nothing internally incoherent in the work of Rosenberg and colleagues.
-This work also has competitive predictive power because it offers predictions and new hypotheses to be tested (e.g., "the subdivision of humans into five genetic clusters corresponds to the five human continental populations).

-Finally, the studies conducted by Rosenberg and colleagues receive constant cross-checking (Rosenberg et al. 2002; Pemberton, Degiorgio, and Rosenberg 2013; Rosenberg et al. 2005; Mallick et al. 2016).
+Spencer also claims that those studies have competitive predictive power by generating predictions and new hypotheses to be tested.
+One example would be the hypothesis "the subdivision of humans into five genetic clusters corresponds to the five human continental populations".
+Note, however, that this hypothesis is true only if we collapse Europeans, South Asians, and Central Asians into a single category (Section 2).
+Finally, the studies conducted by Rosenberg and colleagues receive constant crosschecking (Rosenberg et al. 2002; Pemberton, Degiorgio, and Rosenberg 2013; Rosenberg et al. 2005; Mallick et al. 2016).